padiketeku/EnvMonMod/EMM-Prac-2-Landcover Mapping.md

 # Conclusion

-We have created baseline habitat map for the Daly River Catchment.
-In the next activity, this baseline data will be used to mointor change in habitats.
+We have created baseline landcover map for the Daly River Catchment.
+In the next activity, this baseline data will be used to monitor change in habitats.

 # Code